nim3xh/KwikMart-ServerSide_Web_Development_Project/README.md

 KwikMart was developed as a group project by [Nimesh Rangana,Maleesha Herath,Pathum Vimukthi,Dananjaya Rupasinghe,Prageeth Madushan,Buddhi Sampath,Shanaka Priyanjith].
 We would also like to thank [insert instructor/mentor names here] for their guidance and support.

 ## License
-KwikMart is open source software under the [insert license here].
+KwikMart is open source.
 Feel free to use, modify, and distribute the code as needed.

 ### GUI
 ### Home Page